SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_best_practices.md

 ## Executive Summary

-Successfully integrated Boltz biomolecular interaction model into ChemML, demonstrating a robust framework for integrating external GitHub models from research publications.
+Successfully integrated Boltz biomolecular interaction model into QeMLflow, demonstrating a robust framework for integrating external GitHub models from research publications.
 This document provides actionable insights and best practices derived from the integration experience.

 ## Key Integration Insights